Hallux rigidus

 Hallux rigidus: Causes and risks factors

-Wear and tear leading to hallux rigidus occurs in the big toe joint between the first metatarsal bone and the proximal phalanx of the big toe.
-Why some people develop a hallux rigidus and others do not is not known in detail.
-Possible causes of arthrosis in the big toe are hereditary factors, injuries, inflammation, excessive strain and deformities.
-Sometimes hallux rigidus is also a secondary disease in the case of gout.
+The reason some people develop hallux rigidus and others don't is not known in detail.
+Possible causes of arthrosis in the big toe are hereditary factors, injuries, inflammation, excessive strain and malposition.
+Usually, several influences play a role in the development of hallux rigidus.

 • Foot deformities